jakiiii/jtro-auth/README.md

 ADMINS = MANAGERS
 ```

-When you set your email than you have to change your gmail account sccourity.
+When you set your email than you have to change your gmail account security.

 * [Allow less secure apps](https://myaccount.google.com/lesssecureapps?pli=1) and
 * [Disable Captcha](https://accounts.google.com/displayunlockcaptcha)